|Dates / Deadlines:|

 Students who participate in this three-week faculty-led program will live in London, a theatre mecca and one of the world's most exciting and visited cities.
 There are numerous sites to see in this bustling city, but the real joy of London is often found in exploring the lesser-known highways and byways.
 London is a surprisingly green city, featuring everything from small hidden squares to large public spaces such as Victoria, Hyde, Regents, and St. James' parks.

-Courses Offered: English 280- Introduction to Shakespeare OR English 420- Advanced Studies in Shakespeare
+Course: English 280- Shakespeare in London OR English 420- Advanced Studies in Shakespeare

 Professor: Dr. Abe Stoll

 There is no better place to study Shakespeare than on the banks of the Thames, the alleys of Eastcheap, and amidst the architecture and vistas that he knew.
 Although Shakespeare's texts provide us with some of our richest literary experiences, the playwright hardly thought about publication.
 The theatre was a living, money-making scheme, shaped by its location in the slums, by immediate political situations, and by the actors and patrons who entered the gates of the playhouse.
 This course will teach Shakespeare as one of history's great artists - whose greatness was forged within the contingencies and pressures of the real world.
 Much of that world is still there to be studied and experienced.

-While the January theatre selections have not been solidified yet, the course will typically see three or four Shakespeare productions, along with other examples of theatre, modern or from the early modern period.
-The tentative theater production choices for Intersession 2015 are:
+While the January theatre selections have not been solidified yet, the course will typically see three or four Shakespeare productions, along with other examples of theatre, either modern or from the early modern period.
+Two of the theatre production choices for Intersession 2017 are as follows: